arenaxr/ATLAS/README.md

 - Luke will write server in Node.js
   - I (Luke) like learning new languages
   - Node.js comes with very handy modules for web server sorts of things
-  - Ivan is a *minor deity* in Node.js land